davidcarboni/restolino/README.md

  * Requests that do not have a file extension go to your API.
  * APIs consume and return JSON.
 Accept a parameter of any type, return a result of any type.
 Serialisation is done for you using Gson.
  * You get direct access to `HttpServletRequest` and `HttpServletResponse`.
- * If you need to return something other than Json, use `void` or return `null`.
+ * If you need to return something other than Json, use a `void` method or return `null`.
- * Unmapped requests go to your implementation of the `NotFound` interface, or generate a 404 by default.
+ * Unmapped requests go to your implementation of the `NotFound` interface, or the `DefaultNotFound` implementation.
+A 404 status code is set by default.
- * Errored requests go to your implementation of the `ServerError` interface, or generate a 500 by default.
+ * Errored requests go to your implementation of the `ServerError` interface, or the `DefaultServerError` implementation.
+A 500 status code is set by default.
  * Responses are compressed automatically by a Jetty `GzipHandler` if the client supports gzip encoding.

 #### Getting started

  * You can only `GET` `/`.
 Why would you `PUT`, `POST` or `DELETE` the root?
 You wouldn't.
 If you think you would, your design sucks.
-Implement the `Home` interface, which provides a single method: `get(req, res)` (or subclass `HomeRedirect`).
-By default `/` will attempt to redirect to `/index.html`.
+ * By default `/` will give you Json documentation of your API.
+To change this, implement the `Home` interface, which provides a single method: `get(req, res)` (or subclass `HomeRedirect`).
  * Put all your static files under `web` - i.e. `src/main/resources/web/...` (or  `src/main/web/...` and add a `resources` section to your pom).
  * Annotate your API classes as `@Api`.
  * API names are lowercased class names.
 More complexity would need more of your time.
 Get over it.
  * Annotate your methods with JAX-RS `@GET`, `@PUT`, `@POST` and `@DELETE`.
- * Method parameters must be `req, res[, request message]` (`HttpServletRequest`, `HttpServletResponse` and optionally any type you want Gson to attempt to deserialise from the request body).
+ * Method parameters can include `HttpServletRequest` and `HttpServletResponse`.
+You can optionally have one parameter of any type you want.
+Gson will attempt to deserialise this from the request body.
  * The return type of your method can be any type you want Gson to attempt to serialise into the response.
-Returns of `void` and `null` are fine, Restolino won't change your response.
+Returns of `void` and `null` are fine, in which case Restolino won't change your response.
  * Request and response messages are [de]serialised as JSON using Gson.
 If you need to add custom type adapters for serialisation, you can access the `GsonBuilder` via `Serialiser.getBuilder()`.
+A few default type adapters (in the `serialisers` package) and a sensible Javascript isoDate format are set for you by default.
  * There's no context path.
 Why would you run more than one app in the same server process?
 The Jetty process is one-to-one with your app.
  * You only need one not-found handler.
 Implement the `NotFound` interface.
 It provides a single method: `handle(req, res)`.
 A 404 status will be pre-set for you.
 You can update it if you want.
  * You only need one error handler, but you do need to know where the error occurred.
 Implement the `ServerError` interface, which provides a single method `handle(req, res, RequestHandler, Throwable)`.
 A 500 status will be pre-set for you.
 You can update it if you want.